 When it comes to stopping Trump, petitions aren’t going to do it.

 Chanting crowds are the familiar insignia of movements.
 And I think movement politics may even make resistance to a Trump regime possible.
 But while the great movements of American history were the crucial determinant of our most important democratic reforms—from the basic electoral elements of representative democracy, to Emancipation, to labor rights, to women’s and LGBTQ rights—none of these movements achieved their successes simply through the gathering of people to show their commitment.
 People gathered, of course, but what makes movements a force—when they are a force—is the deployment of a distinctive power that arises from the ability of angry and indignant people to at times defy the rules that usually ensure their cooperation and quiescence.
 Movements can mobilize people to refuse, to disobey, in effect to strike.
 In other words, people in motion, in movements, can throw sand in the gears of the institutions that depend on their cooperation.
 It therefore follows that movements need numbers, but they also need a strategy that maps the impact of their defiance and the ensuing disruptions on the authority of decision-makers.

 Piven observes that "political leaders in big cities are beginning to provide just that sort of electoral resonance and encouragement," and while noting that New Albany is a small city without a coherent leader in a county that voted overwhelmingly for Trump, there is at least a possibility that cities can be incubators for the resistance.

-We may even be able to do some of it here, but if so, it will come without either political -- and on occasion, you might be forced to miss an IU basketball game.
+We may even be able to do some of it here, but if so, it will come without either political or community pillar support -- and on occasion, you might be forced to miss an IU basketball game.
 Sorry about that.

 Cities Have the Power to Finally Bridge MLK’s ‘Two Americas’, by Ras J. Baraka and Ryan P. Haygood (The Nation)